unable to depart on schedule

 Aux Start

-The Aux Start combines the house battery (which had a full charge) with the engine battery so that the house battery could assist the engine battery to start the engine.
+The Aux Start switch combines the house battery (which had a full charge) with the engine battery so that the house battery could assist the engine battery to start the engine.
 When you start the engine, you press and hold the Aux Start switch to help the engine battery start the engine.
 We were using the Aux Start and the jump-start all at the same time and still not enough power to start the engine.

 Old Car Charger